Most frequently asked question is what makes dance shoes different from street shoes.

 Buying Latin or Standard Dance Shoes

-Generally, dancers use open toe shoes for Latin and closed toe pumps for Standard.
+Generally, dancers use open toe shoes for Latin and Rhythm and closed toe pumps for Smooth and Standard.

 Waltz, Tango, Viennese Waltz, Foxtrot, Quickstep are defined as Standard dances.